buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 ### Date Pickers

-As user interface designers we frequently encounter a need for date patterns.
+As user interface designers **we frequently encounter a need for date picker patterns**.
 A user might, for example, need to:

 + book a flight;
 + add a reminder to a calendar; or
 + make an appointment.

 All of these interactions require a date – or a span of dates – to be selected.
-At the simplest level, a date selection pattern will include a calendar of some description, allowing the user to select dates.
-At a more complex level, we might need to consider the inclusion of times in the users’ selection.
+At the simplest level, **a date picker pattern will include a calendar of some description**, allowing the user to select the date or dates they require.
+At a more complex level, **we might need to consider the inclusion of times in the user’s selection**.

-As I’ve stressed throughout this book (in particular, in Chapter 1) users have mental models of how these interactions function, based on their past experience.
-Rather than try to reinvent the wheel it makes sense to explore what has already been tried and tested and proven to work.
+As I’ve stressed throughout this book, **users have mental models of how these interactions function, based on their past experience**.
+Rather than try to reinvent the wheel, it makes sense to explore what has already been tried and tested and proven to work.

+Regardless of your requirements, you’ll almost certainly need to consider:

++ displaying the current day’s date in a clear and obvious manner;
++ how users move between different months and years; and
++ managing error states (for example, if a user enters a return date that’s **before** the departure date).

+Searching on Dribbble for [‘date picker’](https://dribbble.com/search?q=date+picker) returns a wealth of different solutions – and aesthetics – for date pickers.
+Harpal Singh’s [date picker](https://dribbble.com/shots/3397410-Date-Picker-Calendar-Component), in particular, is worth looking at for the consideration he gives to different states (base, hover and error states).
+Finally, Vitaly Friedman – Smashing Magazine’s founder – has written an exhaustive and very in-depth overview of date pickers, [Designing the Perfect Date and Time Picker](https://www.smashingmagazine.com/2017/07/designing-perfect-date-time-picker/).
+A 40 minute read (!), it’s well worth setting aside some time to work your way through.
+Never one for half measures, Friedman considers every eventuality.

-Google’s flight selector is a great example of a date selector that’s beautifully designed, intuitive and easy to use.
+Google Flights’ date picker is a great example of a date picker that’s **beautifully designed, intuitive and easy to use**.
+As I did with the Netlify Credit Card Modal (highlighted above), I’ve included an analysis of it in my [pattern library](https://noti.st/mrmurphy/Zy3ib6/pattern-library-google-flights-date-picker).

-IMAGE?
-LOSE THIS OR THIS GETS TOO LONG.

-By pre-focusing on a pre-selected date, it **gives the user a head start**.
-Of course, not all users will want to travel on the date that Google’s designers have pre-selected, so **the design makes it easy to pick another more convenient date to travel**.

-What’s particularly nice about Google’s approach to this pattern is its use of **subtle, yet delightful interactions, which provide feedback to the user in a delightful manner**.
+What’s particularly nice about Google’s approach to its date picker pattern is its relative ease of use. **Despite the complexity of the information it presents, the user interface is clear**, chunked into a series of easily parsable steps.

-As computers have become more powerful and, hand-in-hand with this, our connections to the web have become more accommodating, there has been **a rise in the use of animation within interfaces**.

-Users now expect animation to be an integral part of a user interface and, as a consequence, static interfaces have become less appealing.
-I’ll explore the use of animation in [Chapter 7: Animating Interfaces](#), but as I explore patterns, it’s worth bearing in mind that **patterns exist not just for how elements look, but also how they feel**.

-As you explore patterns and build your own library of examples, it’s worth noting how the various patterns you encounter work at an interactive level, considering:

-+ how interfaces change as you interact with them;
-+ how transitions are used to signal a shift from one state to another; and
-+ how long transitions take.

-MAYBE STICK WITH MY OWN EXAMPLE SO THIS CHAPTER BUILDS ON THE DESIGN SYSTEM I’M ESTABLISHING AND USE GOOGLE’s PICKER FOR A PATTERN ANALYSIS (ON NOTIST).

-UI Patterns, which I explored in Section 1, has [a useful collection of date pickers](http://ui-patterns.com/patterns/CalendarPicker) that are worth looking at.

-{% include figure.html url="/images/ch3/c3-s3-2-sign-in.png" alt="Sign In" description="This is a temporary image (and it’s not mine, it’s Cotton Bureau’s).
+{% include figure.html url="/images/ch3/c3-s3-2-sign-up-sign-in.png" alt="Sign-Up / Sign-In Forms" description="This is a temporary image (it’s Cotton Bureau’s).
 It will be replaced by an image drawn in a similar style the components I created for Chapter 2." %}

-### Register / Sign-In Forms
+### Sign-Up / Sign-In Forms

+If you’re designing a piece of software (especially a piece of web-based software) or building some form of community-focused service, **you’ll need to consider a Sign-Up / Sign-In forms for users to sign up for your product or service, or sign into it**.

-As more and more applications move towards the web the need for Register / Sign-In forms has grown.
-When a user first encounters a web-based application they will often be asked to register an account.
-This allows information relevant to the user to be stored for their return.
+When a user first encounters a SaaS (Software as a Service) product, they’ll often be **asked to register for an account**.
+This allows information relevant to the user to be stored for their return, or items added to a shopping cart to be saved for later.

+This will often involve a round trip to an email client for your users to confirm they are who they say they are (something you’ll also need to consider).

-Once a user has registered, they will need to sign-in to access their account. **If signing in is important to the application you’re building, it’s essential to ensure that the sign-in form is clearly signposted.**
+Once a user has registered, they’ll need to sign-in to access their account. **If signing in is important to the application you’re building, it’s essential to ensure that the sign-in form is clearly signposted.**

-Registration and Sign-In forms at the very least require two pieces of data:
+Sign-Up and Sign-In forms at the very least require two pieces of data:

 + a username; and
 + a password.